-It would be nicest if your employer were to send you to the Netherlands within the context of a jointly agreed career move, in order to hone and show your professional talents at a local branch.
-Then, you would be welcomed by the Human Resource Department who would probably arrange suitable (though maybe comparatively cramped, compared to your home country – the Dutch are not into huge houses) housing for you and help you with your accommodation expenses.
+It’s best if your employer sends you to the Netherlands as part of a jointly-agreed career move, in order to hone and show your professional talents at a local branch.
+Then, you would be welcomed by the Human Resource Department arranges suitable housing and helps your accommodation expenses.
 Many employers contribute to the tuition fees of your children.
 And a lease car – maybe not as large and comfortable as you are accustomed to (the Dutch are not into showy cars, either) – would be waiting for you.

 However, most of you who come to the Netherlands will not enjoy such luxuries.
 You might have come here driven by ambition; to study, or to find a job.
 Or possibly to seek protection from persecution.
 Or because your multinational employer has not yet caught on to your talents.

 If this is your situation, how do you deal with it?
-In giving you the following tips, we are working on the assumption that you do have a place to live and, therefore, a mailbox.
+In giving you the following tips, we’re working on the assumption that you already have a place to live.
 Many of the following tips may not be new to you, but to be complete, we will list them anyway.

 Don’t throw them away; pay attention to them, as they can mean savings for you, even if your Dutch is still somewhat rocky.
 Here are a few words to remember:

 - Reclame.
 This means that the product (of which there is hopefully a picture) is being sold at a reduced price

 - Bon, kortingsbon, coupon.
 You are to fill in the coupon and take it to the store, where they will give you a reduction on the products advertised